Ishanx22/text-simplifier-chrome-extension/README.md

-# Recipe Genie
+# Text Simplifier

-✨ Recipe Genie is your casual kitchen buddy that instantly whips up recipes from the ingredients you already have.
-Simply add what’s in your kitchen, set optional calorie or protein goals, and let the genie do the magic.
-Quick, smart, and effortless — cooking made simple for everyone.
+✨ Text Genie is your smart writing buddy that instantly simplifies or summarizes any text right where you are.
+Just highlight your text, choose your goal — shorter, clearer, or simpler — and let the genie do the magic.
+Quick, effortless, and smart — reading and writing made easy for everyone.

 ## Images